-- 20 Trade payables are subject to confirmations and reconciliations/ adjustments arising there from, if any.
-The same is not expected to have any material impact on the financial statements. as per the management. - 21 The previous year figures have been regrouped, reworked, rearranged and reclassified, whenever necessary and are to be read in relation to the amounts and other disclosures relating to the current year.
+28 Trade payables are subject to confirmations and reconciliations/ adjustments arising there from, if any.
+The same is not expected to have any material impact on the financial statements, as per the management.

+29 The previous year figures have been regrouped, reworked, rearranged and reclassified, whenever necessary and are to be read in relation to the amounts and other disclosures relating to the current year.

-As per our Report of even date For A. M. Ghelani & Company Firm Registration No. 103173W Chartered Accountants
+For A. M. Ghelani & Company Chartered Accountants Firm Registration No. : 103173W